The following post is written anonymously by a medical student

 I was surprised to learn that an increasing number of doctors are now accessing the BMA hardship fund, something by principle, I think shouldn’t have to even exist.
 If you’re a medical student and happen to find yourself occasionally giving thought to alternative career paths like myself, here are few points to help add clarity to your thinking.

-First, identify what exactly you want from a career.
+First, identify what exactly you want from your career.

 In this respect, Medic Footprints offers fantastic information and advice on their website and at their events.
 I’d also recommend asking your doctor colleagues about their careers and ask for their input on your next steps.
 You’ll undoubtedly get lots of opinions and some might even appear shocked about you contemplating a career outside the NHS.